 Why: Although the second person is very uncommon as a point of view, writing a series of actions in second person can help you get into descriptive mode – you’re putting the reader immediately in the viewpoint character’s shoes, making them see and do exactly what your character sees and does.

-6. Two characters who are romantically involved are having an argument at a bar.
-Character one hates public displays and is trying to be hushed, character two doesn’t care at all what the other patrons think.
+Prompt 6: Two lovers are having an argument in a bar.
+Character one hates public displays and is trying to calm the situation.
+Character two doesn’t care at all what other patrons think.
 Write their exchange in 500 words or less.